sarthakg043/bharatdns/README.md

 python bharat_dns_server.py
 ```

+It will promt to enter email id and password.
-It will start a udp server on your PC.
+Then, It will start a udp server on your PC.

 Now, use any other device on same network to make a dns query